Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8A

 Memory Aid

-Real-World Application
+Real-World Example

 You're transmitting SSB phone.
 When you say a loud vowel sound, power peaks.
 When you say a quiet consonant or pause, power drops.
 These natural speech characteristics create the PEP-to-average ratio.
 A speaker with more dynamic range (louder peaks, quieter valleys) might have a higher ratio, while someone speaking more evenly might have a lower ratio.
 The ratio comes from speech itself, not your equipment.

-FCC Part 97.313Key Concepts
+Reference: FCC Part 97.313

-PEP-to-average ratio, Speech characteristics, SSB phone, Speech amplitude
+PEP-to-average ratio Speech characteristics SSB phone Speech amplitude

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8A topic.